Miss-ikky/Mywiki/EJPT/Assessment Methodologies/Information Gathering/Information Gathering - active.md

 - `-oX  voor .xml file `

 steps
-1. ping the target:  ping -c 5 {ip}
+1. ping the target:  `ping -c 5 {ip} `
-2. run a simple nmap scan on the target: nmap {ip}
+2. simple nmap
-3. use -Pn option to force the nmap to scan ports even if the host is down: nmap -Pn {ip}
+3.   `nmap -Pn {ip}`
-	1. -Pn (Treat all hosts as online -- skip host discovery) this  option will force the scanning even if it has detected the target as down in host discovery
+	-  `-Pn` (Treat all hosts as online -- skip host discovery) this  option will force the scanning even if it has detected the target as down in host discovery
-4. run nmap on closed port to see the output: nmap -Pn -p 443 {ip}
-5. we have received port state as a filtered because target is up with a firewall ![[Pasted image 20230503131521.png]]
+4. run nmap on closed port to see the output: `nmap -Pn -p 443 {ip}` we have received port state as a filtered because target is up with a firewall ![[Pasted image 20230503131521.png]]
 	1. We will scan any random port which isn’t open.
 In this case scan port 443.
 If the port is not open we would receive “filtered” as an output to that port
-	2. About Filtered port:  “Nmap cannot determine whether the port is open because packet filtering prevents its probes  from reaching the port.
-The filtering could be from a dedicated firewall device, router rules, or  host-based firewall software.
-These ports frustrate attackers because they provide so little  information.
-Sometimes they respond with ICMP error messages such as type 3 code 13  destination unreachable: communication administratively prohibited), but filters that simply drop  probes without responding are far more common.
-This forces Nmap to retry several times just in  case the probe was dropped due to network congestion rather than filtering.
-This slows down the scan dramatically.
 6. if we want to discover the running application on port 80 we could use option
--sV and this option is used to determine the application version information: nmap -Pn -sV -p 80 {ip}
+`-sV` and this option is used to determine the application version information: `nmap -Pn -sV -p 80 {ip}`